 This Homemade Chunky Applesauce recipe is easy to make and always a family favorite.
 It is great for snacks, breakfast, and even canning.
 You can make it on the stovetop, slow cooker, or pressure cooker.

 For only $8.32, you can make this easy homemade applesauce recipe.
 It makes 6 servings, which is only $1.38 per serving.

 When we buy a jar of applesauce from the store, it usually sits in our fridge for a long time before it gets thrown away.
-No one seems to like it.
+This is because no one seems to like it.

 But when we make it homemade, we can hardly keep it in the fridge for a few days.
 Everyone in the family loves it, kids and adults alike!